Skip to main content Skip to footer

 Across the day, expect:

-- Sam Conniff on navigating uncertainty and building cultures that act with confidence, not hesitation
+• Sam Conniff, award-winning entrepreneur, author and co-creator of Uncertainty Experts on navigating uncertainty and building cultures that act with confidence, not hesitation

-- Andrew Wyatt on AI, judgement and where human accountability really sits as technology accelerates
+• Andrew Wyatt, CO-founder UptakeAI on AI, judgement and where human accountability really sits as technology accelerates

-- Tracey Follows on the future of work, identity and what organisations will need from their people next
+• Tracey Follows, CEO, Futuremade on the future of work, identity and what organisations will need from their people next

-- Tom Manning on what accountability actually looks like in practice, beyond the rhetoric
+• Tom Manning, The Pathway Academy on what accountability actually looks like in practice, beyond the rhetoric

 Who should attend